 - Sonic the Hedgehog 2D, a 2D version of Sonic the Hedgehog (2006).
 Currently, only Sonic's story is playable.

 - Bit of War.
-Originally this God Of War demake was an ugly Flash game but it has been since redone completely, going for a Super-Deformed style and graphics close to NES specs.
+Originally this God of War demake was an ugly Flash game but it has been since redone completely, going for a Super-Deformed style, graphics close to NES specs, and a wacky story with Kratos clashing with gos of other civilizations.
 It is both playable online and downloadable.

 - Glest, a freeware game engine for Real Time Strategy games, remade in 2D.